TRAME DI STORIA

-sometimes a second shearing is carried out in autumn, obtaining shorter fibers (bistosa wool).
-The amount of wool that can be obtained from each animal varies from 0.5 to 7 kg per year depending on the breed, age, sex and environmental conditions in which it lives.
+The amount of wool that can be harvested from each animal ranges from 0.5 to 7 kilograms per year, depending on the breed, age, sex, and environmental conditions in which it lives.

-Very often animals are shorn without prior washing and give a so-called filthy wool because is full of dirt and greasy skin; sometimes they are washed in running water before shearing to remove all or part of the water-soluble fats and other impurities; the wool obtained from these sheep is called “skipped” and has a yield of 15-20% higher than the dirty wool.
+Animals are often shorn without prior washing, resulting in what is known as “filthy wool”, as it is full of dirt and natural grease from the skin.
+Occasionally, animals are washed in running water before shearing to remove part or all of the water-soluble fats and other impurities.
+The wool obtained in this way is called “skipped wool” and typically has a 15–20% higher yield compared to unwashed wool.

 -The Merinos wool is obtained from the shearing of Merinos sheep, an ancient Spanish breed, but now widespread in Australia and New Zealand;